MikalMirkas/d2-writeups/_posts/2023-03-10-root-of-nightmares.md

 #### **{{ site.data.destiny.raids.ron.mechanics.light_node }}** / "Light Node" / "Light Seed"

 {%capture explanation_light_node%}A node with a Seed of Light floating above the tip.
 If the node is emitting a blue aura and becomes activated, it will grant the {{ site.data.destiny.raids.ron.statuses.light_field.name }} buff to all players inside while removing that buff from any player that has it and emits a partial blue line to a node that can be linked.
 The {{ site.data.destiny.raids.ron.mechanics.light_node }} containing an aura is located at two node positions back from the last node linked in the chain, or the first node in the chain otherwise.
-If activated too rapidly(?), the node temporarily deactivates along with its next link.{%endcapture%}{{explanation_light_node}} Small swarms of Shadow Legion Legionaries appear to spawn from nearby doors whenever a node is activated (testing needed).
+If activated by someone with {{ site.data.destiny.raids.ron.statuses.light_field.name }}, the node chain deactivates for 15 seconds (testing needed).{%endcapture%}{{explanation_light_node}} Small swarms of Legionaries appear to spawn from nearby doors whenever a node is activated (testing needed).

 #### **{{ site.data.destiny.raids.ron.mechanics.link_node }}**